wll8/redoc-try/readme.md

 We chose to transplant Swagger's `Try it out` function, which is complete, has community maintenance, and is familiar.

+## Related tools
+- [redoc-try-it-out](https://github.com/amorimjj/redoc-try-it-out) Close to the visual style of redoc, more options can be configured.

 ## License